...

 Exploring Harmony

-Stacking Keybed Diagrams together enables more advanced harmonic concepts to be illustrated, from chord voicing and inversions to harmonising a specific chord progression with voiceleading.
-Keybed diagrams provide a platform to visualise an wide array of harmonic concepts.
+Stacking Keybed Diagrams together enables more advanced harmonic concepts to be illustrated, from chord voicing and inversions to harmonising scales and voiceleading chord progressions.
+Keybedharmony provides a platform to visualise an wide array of different harmonic concepts.